mpavot/ario/README.md

 Easiest way to install Ario is to use packages provided by your Linux distribution.

 ### Microsoft Windows
-You need to install GTK+ Runtime Environment and then to install Ario with the last version of the MSI installer.
+You can install Ario with the EXE installer provided with each release.

 ## Compile
 ### Linux